 Practica are part-time, advanced clinical experiences designed to assist students in moving toward competence as future psychologists.
 They prepare students for the doctoral internship.
 A practicum provides doctoral students with planned professional training at approved external training sites that partner with Saint Elizabeth University.
-Practica often include training in clinical interviewing and diagnostic evaluation, direct client care, psychological assessment and intervention, theoretical case formulation and presentation, attending case conferences, writing reports, and clinical notes, and psychoeducation and consultation.
+Practica often include training in clinical interviewing and diagnostic evaluation; direct client care; psychological assessment and intervention; theoretical case formulation and presentation; attending case conferences; writing reports and clinical notes; and psychoeducation and consultation.

-Each practicum section requires a minimum of 300 hours at a placement site, 150 of which are to be spent in direct client service provision.
+Each practicum section requires a minimum of 300 hours at a placement site, 120 of which are to be spent in direct client service provision.
 The remaining 180 hours may be in indirect service, which includes documentation and review of client records, writing case notes, reviewing video and audio recordings of sessions, attending staff meetings and case conferences, reviewing research to enhance evidence-based practice, and report writing.

-Students are expected to participate in a minimum of four doctoral-level practica beginning in the fall of their second year.
-Students are to participate in a minimum of one hour of weekly individual on-site supervision provided by a qualified individual approved by the Psychology Department.
+Students are expected to participate in a minimum of four semester-long, doctoral-level practica beginning in the fall of their second year.
+Students typically complete two semesters of practica at the same site, meaning that they have two different sites to complete their practica requirements.